CryptoAssure/Custodian/README.md

 This repository comes loaded with the NuBot binary and associated resource files, but to make it work correctly, you'll need to copy one of the `options-sample-*.txt` configuration files found in `.docker/bot/src/` (depending on the level of customization you want to set).

 ```
-$ cp options-sample-extended.txt options.txt
+$ cp options-sample-extended.txt options.json
 ```

 Only you know the information that you'll need to provide, so for that, you are on your own.
 The [NuBot documentation](https://bitbucket.org/JordanLeePeershares/nubottrading/overview) is pretty extensive if you need help.

-> Tip: The file `options.txt` has been added to `.gitignore` to prevent inadvertent publication of private key information back up to a public place if this repo is forked in the future.
+> Tip: The file `options.json` has been added to `.gitignore` to prevent inadvertent publication of private key information back up to a public place if this repo is forked in the future.
+> The next version of Custodian will externalize this file and allow you to set it up in advance of creating the container.

 Navigate to the `/data/services/` directory where you can find the service initialization scripts, `start.sh`, `restart.sh`, and `stop.sh`.